jimasp/behave-vsc/CONTRIBUTING.md

 	1. commit your changes locally (because you are about to make file changes)
 	2. start debug on workspace 1, then
 	3. edit a group1 feature file, change the name of the feature and save it, then:
+		- check you can run the renamed feature from inside the feature file (first play button at top of feature file)
-		- check the test UI tree shows the renamed feature
+		- check the test UI tree shows the renamed feature (you may need to reopen the node)
-		- check you can run the changed scenario from UI tree
-		- check you can run the renamed feature from inside the feature file
+		- check you can run the renamed feature from UI tree
-	4. edit a group2 outline feature file, change the name of a scenario and save it, then:
+	4. edit a group1 outline feature file, change the name of a scenario and save it, then:
-		- check the test UI tree shows the renamed scenario
 		- check you can run the changed scenario from inside the feature file
-		- check you can debug the renamed scenario from inside the feature file
+		- disable raised exceptions if required, put a breakpoint in environment.py and check you can debug the renamed scenario from inside the feature file
+		- check the test UI tree shows the renamed scenario (you may need to reopen the node)
 	5. open a diff comparison on the feature file you changed (leave the feature file open in another tab)
 	6. close vscode, open it again, check that having a feature file open on start up, you can run a scenario from inside the feature file
 	(the normal feature file that is open, not the diff view)